mbsperry/isprinklr_api/README.md

 iSprinklr_esp relies on the HunterRoam library from ecodina (https://github.com/ecodina/hunter-wifi) to actually control the Hunter Pro-c.

 TODO:
-[ ] Allow renaming schedules.
+[ ] Use async functions in esp_controller module to avoid race conditions [ ] Allow renaming schedules.
 Is this better than just deleting schedules?
 [X] Switch away from PANDAS, I don't need that complexity.
 [X] Re-evaluate other libraries to make sure they are all needed.